 If you are taking opioids, more commonly referred to as painkillers, you need to discuss the risks involved with your doctor.
 These powerful narcotics used to relieve pain can lead to severe dependence and have high abuse potential.
 The number of people addicted to these medications has reached epidemic proportions according to the Center for Disease Control.

 The two most common prescribed opioid classifications include hydrocodone (Vicodin®, Lortab®, Lorcet-HD®, Hycodan®, Vicoprofen®) and oxycodone (Tylox®, Percodan®, OxyContin®).
 Other commonly prescribed opioids include oxymorphone (Opana®, Opana ER®), fentanyl (Actiq®, FentoraT, Duragesic®), pethidine, methadone Methadose®, Dolophine®, tramadol (Ultram®), and dextroprpoxyphene.
 Because there are so many drug variations, it is important to discuss all medications painkillers with both your doctor and pharmacist.

 Talking to your children about the dangers of prescription drugs is just as important as talking to them about illegal drugs.
 In fact, more people die from prescription drug overdoses than from cocaine, heroin and inhalants combined.
 That is why we strongly encourage talking to your children about prescription drugs.
-Visit our page for Parents and Teens for more information and advice, and visit the websites on our Resources page.
+Visit our our Resources page for more information and advice.

 There are many reasons that pills can end up in the wrong hands.
 Cleaning out your medicine cabinet ensures that unused or leftover medications don't end up on the street or cause damage to the environment.
 Proper disposal protects against the following: